Kinshuk-168/WeatherApp_-/README.md

 # WeatherApp_-
-To See the Current Weather Condtion
+To See the Current Weather Condtion.